Compliance

 You have a compliance team (or a vCISO) and want a system of record.
 Go with Drata, Vanta, or Secureframe.
 These tools are built to be the dashboard your compliance person logs into every day.
 They're the right choice when someone on your team already knows what CC6.1 means and just needs a tool to track it.

 You're an engineering-led startup with no compliance experience.
 Look at Screenata.
-The value isn't the dashboard.
-It's that the policies get written, the evidence gets collected, and the control mapping gets done without you having to learn compliance from scratch.
+The value isn't a dashboard, it's Vera doing the work: the policies get written from your attested reality, the application evidence gets captured, the attestations get chased in Slack, and the control mapping gets done, without you having to learn compliance from scratch.
+Every artifact is signed and re-derivable, so your auditor accepts the output.

 You want the simplest possible path and don't care about auditor flexibility.
 Thoropass bundles the platform and the auditor.
 You lose the ability to shop around, but you gain a single vendor who owns the entire process.